Spiritus Hermeticum: part four

 In the twelve afterwords accompanying this investigation we are meticulously dissecting the so-called Emerald Tablets of Thoth the Atlantean written by the 20th century occultist—Dr Maurice Doreal.
 In part one we examined his early life and career.
 In part two we told you about the Shaver Mystery and other bizarre tales that influenced his ideas and teachings which ultimately led to the fabrication of the aforementioned tablets.
 In part three we concluded our investigation of his life and times and the Brotherhood of the White Temple he founded.
 In this part, we delve deeper into his imposture.

-In part five, to be published next month, we will tell you more about the true teachings of Hermes and Doreal's presumptuous pastiche of them.
+In part five, published in August 2020, we uncover more of the true teachings of Hermes and analyse Doreal's presumptuous pastiche of them.
 If you have not read parts one to three, now is the time to do so, for this investigation forms an ascending scale of revelation which cannot be understood by skimming through individual articles in a haphazard and piecemeal manner.

 How can the Mind know God?